esper-io/dev-docs/docs/home/console.md

    Changing the distance between the camera and the screen - move your device closer or further from the QR code Hold the device still for a few seconds once you have adjusted the distance

-Once Esper has successfully read the QR code, provisioning will start and you’ll see this screen.
+Once Esper has successfully read the QR code, provisioning will start and this screen will display:

 <img src="./assets/NewConsole/StartingProvisioning.png" alt="alt text" style="max-width:200px;"/>